 In the Rinne test, the tuning fork is struck and placed on the patient’s mastoid process and asked when the patient can no longer hear it, after which the tuning fork is moved just outside the external auditory meatus, and the patient is asked again when the sound can no longer be heard.
 A normal Rinne test is when the patient can hear the sound for much longer through air than when placed on the mastoid process.
 This test basically points whether the patient has a sensorineural hearing loss or a conductive hearing loss.
 To determine the ear affected, the webber test is done.

 In conductive hearing loss, the patient will have an abnormal Rinne test with bone conduction greater than air conduction.
-The patient’s Webber test will show the patient to have sound lateralize to the affected ear.
+The patient’s Webber test, like those hearing tests for children, will show the patient to have sound lateralize to the affected ear.

 Rinne Left BC>AC & Weber’s lateralized to the left = conductive loss on the left